Why Your Limitations Are Actually a Good Thing

 Looking Back at God’s Faithfulness

 One of the things we do that’s healthy as Christians is we look backwards.
 We look backwards to steady our stance in Jesus.
 Relay races are an example of a situation where you are not supposed to look backwards.
 Looking backwards does the opposite; it makes you unstable.
 In the 2016 relay race, the United States team was clipped by Brazil.
 The baton flew in the air, and their race was over.
 They were given a second chance, but they had to run by themselves.
-The tension of knowing what you do here in those exchanges will be in the history books for what they did the first time.
-They successfully not just won, not just qualified, they went on to win the gold.
-You recognize that what’s happening in that moment is as much as they’re tempted to look backwards, especially after a drop, tempted to look backwards to get a gauge of what’s going on, they know they cannot risk the interruption to their footing or their pace.
+The tension of knowing what you do in those exchanges will go down in history.
+They successfully won the gold.
+You recognize that what’s happening in that moment is as much as they’re tempted to look backwards, especially after a drop, they know they cannot risk the interruption to their footing or their pace.
 The opposite is true for Christianity.
 We cannot afford not to look backwards because so much of what God has done in the past is what steadies our footing for the future.
 We get this little comment in John chapter 6 as people are gathering.
 We’re told it was verse four.
 It was nearly time for the Jewish Passover celebration.
 It has been consistent for God’s people that God constantly calls his people to look back at the past.
 In particular, what he wants them to look back at is his faithfulness in the past because it’s looking back at God’s faithfulness in the past that helps steady our footing for the future.
 We want to do this constantly and think about gratitude.
 I don’t know what the year has looked like for you.
-Many of you know that it’s been a fairly tough end to the year for my family.
+It’s been a fairly tough end to the year for my family.
 There’s many ways we would like to say happy to see the end of 2025 and looking forward to a new year.
-And yet we would say that it is healthy for us to look back on the things that we can have gratitude for even amidst great difficulty because what the reality of what we find in life is that God is always faithful.
-And often it’s when we look back that we will see the faithfulness that was happening in the dark times.
-The light that was there even though we could only see darkness at the time.
+Yet, it is healthy for us to look back on the things that we can have gratitude for, even amidst great difficulty, because the reality of what we find in life is that God is always faithful.
+Often, it’s when we look back that we will see the faithfulness that was happening in the dark times.
 God calls his people to look back.
-In many ways, Passover for the Jewish people is as close to a new year as there comes.
+Passover for the Jewish people is as close to a new year as there comes.
 They are told to look back, but they’re also told to reset and look forward.
 God calls them to look at his faithfulness and remember his faithfulness.
 Remembering God’s past faithfulness anchors us for the future.
 So we look back to steady our stance.

 Remembering God’s past faithfulness anchors us for the future.